habasweiny/habasweiny.github.io/_authors/hamza.md

 name: Hamza Haji
 position: Chief Editor
 ---
-Hamza is an avid fruit grower based in the south of France.
+Hamza is not a normal person.